Class 2: How we deliver our functions & services

 There is a small subject library at the Scottish School of Forestry at Balloch.

-The SkillZone offers workshops, one-to-one and small group support to enhance student learning across a range of essential skills.
-The Essential Skills Officer can be contacted on 01463 273888 or e-mail SkillZone.ic@uhi.ac.uk
+The Bothy offers workshops, one-to-one and small group support to enhance student learning across a range of essential skills.
+For more information e-mail thebothy.ic@uhi.ac.uk

 Members of the public may use the Learning Centre by joining as external borrowers – this entitles them to study in the Learning Centre and borrow books.
 It does not allow them to use the PC network or borrow books from other UHI Colleges.